bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image29%20-%20testk%20loss.png?raw=true)

 ##### Conclussions:
-In this combination similarly to the case of test F and G we don't have convergency to the minimum of the loss
+In this combination similarly to the case of test F and G I don't have convergency to the minimum of the loss

 ### TEST L: